HMAS Darwin: Operational history

-During her career, Darwin has been deployed to the Persian Gulf on five occasions: during 1990, 1991, 1992, 2002, and 2004.
+During her career, Darwin was deployed to the Persian Gulf on five occasions: during 1990, 1991, 1992, 2002, and 2004.

 Darwin was deployed to East Timor as part of the Australian-led INTERFET peacekeeping taskforce from 19 September to 3 November 1999.

 From 14 to 18 February 2001 Darwin was berthed in the Mumbai harbour in column RE for the International Fleet Review.

 The ship was deployed to the Solomon Islands in 2001.

 Darwin underwent a major upgrade and refit at Garden Island during 2007 and 2008, returning to service prior to November 2008.

 On the morning of 13 March 2009, Darwin was one of seventeen warships involved in a ceremonial fleet entry and fleet review in Sydney Harbour, the largest collection of RAN ships since the Australian Bicentenary in 1988.
 The frigate did not participate in the fleet entry, but was anchored in the harbour for the review.

 Following an overhaul of the RAN battle honours system, Darwin was granted three battle honours in 2010: "East Timor 1999", "Persian Gulf 2003-03", and "Iraq 2003".

 In October 2013, Darwin participated in the International Fleet Review 2013 in Sydney.

 April 2014 saw Darwin, as part of Combined Task Force 150, intercept 1,032 kg of heroin on a dhow off the east coast of Africa, followed in July by a further 6,248 kg of hashish on a dhow in the Indian Ocean.

 As of 7 January 2016, Darwin has sailed over 1 million nautical miles.

 In February 2016, Darwin was one among the 100 ships participating in the International Fleet Review 2016 in Vishakhapattanam.

 In March 2016, Darwin intercepted a small, stateless fishing vessel about 170 nautical miles off the coast of Oman.
 On board they found more than 2,000 pieces of weaponry, including 1,989 AK-47 assault rifles and 100 rocket propelled grenades.
 According to a U.S. assessment, the weapons were initially sent from Iran and were likely intended for Houthi rebels in Yemen.

 In May 2016, Darwin made three seizures of heroin worth $800 million of the coast of Africa.

 The Royal New Zealand Navy invited the Royal Australian Navy to send a vessel to participate in their 75th Birthday Celebrations over the weekend of 19–21 November 2016; however, following the Kaikōura earthquake on New Zealand's South Island, Darwin was sent to aide in humanitarian and disaster relief operations.

 Darwin was decommissioned in a ceremony held at Garden Island, Sydney on 9 December 2017.
-She and the other Adelaides are to be replaced by the s.
+She and the other Adelaides were replaced by the s.